SymfonyCasts/symfony7/sfcasts/http-client.md

 git status
 ```

-you can see that the only files changed were `composer.json`
+You can see that the only files changed were `composer.json`
 and `composer.lock`.
 That's okay!
 What we installed was a *pure* PHP package,
 and while it *does* contain service classes (which are just classes that do
 work), it *doesn't* contain any configuration that says: